-Indicator Title Development of the rail tariff reduction support programme

-Definition Rail tariff reduction support programme for strategic sectors approved

-by the accounting officer

-Source of data Annual submission with the proposals signed off by the DDG: Sectors to
+Source of data Report

-DG

-Method of Calculation or Qualitative (as per milestones)
+Method of Calculation Qualitative (as per milestones)

-Assessment
+or Assessment

+Means of verification Tariff and costs reports from rail related SOC's and suppliers

 Assumptions Stakeholder buy-in and implementation

 Implementation of Rail Policy Legislations and Strategies:

 National Rail Policy (May 2022)

 Roadmap for the Freight Logistics System in South Africa

 Economic Regulation of Transport Act (Act 6 of 2024)

-Railway Safety Act ( Act No.30 of 2024)
+Railway Safety Act (Act No.30 of 2024)

 Updated rail Network Statements

 National Treasury writing off SOC's infrastructure cost- old debts

 Transnet Rail Infrastructure Manager's ability to

 raise or access funding/loans

 recover of all operating costs incurred in the efficient provision of

+services to

-services to train operating companies
+train operating companies

-improve operational effeciencies
+improve operational efficiencies

-Subsidies mechanism developed and provided to rail
+Subsidies mechanism developed and provided to rail operators/customers to

-operators/customers to cover the portion of the cost
+cover the portion of the cost

 Implementation of the Private Sector Participation Programme

-Support and approval of Joint initiative programme between Transnet
+Support and approval of Joint initiative programme between Transnet and its

-and its customers (i.e Automotive, Mining houses, general freight and
+customers (i.e Automotive, Mining houses, general freight and others) to

-others) to undertake maintenance programme.
+undertake maintenance programme.

-Disaggregation of N/A
+Disaggregation of N/a

 Beneficiaries (where

 applicable

-Spatial Transformation N/A
+Spatial Transformation N/a

 (where applicable)

 Calculation Type Milestones achieved

 Reporting Cycle Annual

-Desired performance Target Achieved
+Desired performance Targets Achieved

-Indicator Responsibility ADDG: Sectors
+Indicator Responsibility ADDG Sectors

-Indicator Title % reduction in the importation of rail transport equipment Definition Reduce the import content in the rail transport equipment to support localisation and re- industrialisation Source of data Quarterly report signed off by the DDG: Sectors to DG Method of Calculation or Assessment Quantitative Assumptions Timeous award of tenders Stakeholder buy-in and implementation Growth in aggregated domestic demand Timeous execution of projects Approval of the regulations under the Procurement Act Approval of the NIPP amendments Reporting by suppliers and procuring entities Adoption of strategic procurement approaches for strategic fleets (e.g. rails; overhead equipment; rolling stock and parts) Disaggregation of Beneficiaries (where applicable N/a Spatial Transformation (where applicable) N/a Desired performance Target achieved Indicator Responsibility ADDG Sectors
+Indicator Title 10% reduction in the importation of rail transport equipment Definition Reduce the import content in the rail transport equipment to support localisation and re- industrialisation Source of data Quarterly report signed off by the DDG: Sectors to DG Method of Calculation or Assessment Quantitative Assumptions Timeous award of tenders Stakeholder buy-in and implementation Growth in aggregated domestic demand Timeous execution of projects Approval of the regulations under the Procurement Act Approval of the NIPP amendments Reporting by suppliers and procuring entities Adoption of strategic procurement approaches for strategic fleets (e.g. rails; overhead equipment; rolling stock and parts) Disaggregation of Beneficiaries (where applicable N/a

+Spatial Transformation (where applicable) N/a

+Desired performance Target achieved

+Indicator Responsibility ADDG Sectors